WolfCage Install and Tech Page

 - Remove chain from chainring.

 - Use 3mm Allen key to remove top and bottom derailleur pulley screws and with them the inner derailleur cage plate and derailleur pulleys.
+This can be done with the derailleur on or off the bike. (hint: leaving it on the bike and shifting to the biggest gear with no wheel in the bike puts the derailleur in a very accessible position)

 - Take note of lower pulley orientation prior to removal as the pulleys are directional.
+The lower pulley will be reused in re-assembly.

 - Screws may be different lengths: take note of original position when removing.